lubabalotiene/my_new_political_website/README.md

    2. Run the Docker container for development:
       '''bash
       docker run -v $(pwd):/app --env-file .env -d -p 8000:8000 my_new_political_website

+## Database Migration
+   1. Apply migrations:
+      python manage.py makemigrations
+      python manage.py migrate

+## If you are using Docker, you can run these commands inside the Docker container:
+   1. Start an interactive shell in the container: docker run -it myapp /bin/sh

+   2. Apply migrations:
+      python manage.py makemigrations
+      python manage.py migrate

+## Running the Server
+   Virtual Environment:

+   1. To run the server locally using a virtual environment, execute: python manage.py runserver

 ## Stopping the Docker Container